ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # February 9 2020

-- Met with a creative friend.
+- Met with a creative friend and ate at Nishiki Ramen.

 # February 8 2020